MephistoDevelop/React-Bookstore/README.md

 This is a application to save and organize your books, by adding or deleting books.

-## Built With Javascript, React Library
+## Built With React Library

 - Html,Css,JavaScript
 - ReactJS
 - Node.js
 - Redux
 - React-Redux
-- JEST
+- axios Http requester
-- Enzime
+- Heroku
+- Ruby On Rails Backend

 ## Live Demo